ajahne/blog/_drafts/2017-10-31-javascript-functions-part-3.md

 ---

 ### Introduction
-As we have learned, Functions are [first class objects](https://stackoverflow.com/questions/705173/what-is-meant-by-first-class-object), which gives them full access to properties and methods.
-In part 2 of our disussion, we examined [_call_, _apply_](https://ajahne.github.io/blog/jekyll/javascript/functions/2017/10/24/javascript-functions-part-2.html).
-The following post will cover _bind_.
+As we have learned in [part 1] (https://ajahne.github.io/blog/jekyll/javascript/functions/2017/10/09/javascript-functions-part-1.html) of our series, functions are [first class objects](https://stackoverflow.com/questions/705173/what-is-meant-by-first-class-object), which gives them full access to properties and methods.
+In [part 2](https://ajahne.github.io/blog/jekyll/javascript/functions/2017/10/24/javascript-functions-part-2.html) of our disussion, we examined [_call_ and _apply_](https://ajahne.github.io/blog/jekyll/javascript/functions/2017/10/24/javascript-functions-part-2.html).
+In the following post will cover another core method of the Function object, _bind_.
 Let's dive in.

 ### Definition:
 **bind** – method of the Function object that creates a new function that when called has it’s _this_ value mapped to the given parameter and uses the set arguments

 ### bind
-- Returns a new function with the value of _this_ locked (bound) to a function – “this is handcuffed and locked down”
+Returns a new function with the value of _this_ locked (bound) to a function – “this is handcuffed and locked down”
 ```
 let boundFunction = myFunction.bind(thisValue);
 ```